-Rebuild Florida participants, employees, and contractors may report suspected fraud, waste, or abuse by contacting Constituent Management Services staff, submitting information via the Report Fraud, Waste, or Abuse online form (http://floridajobs.org/rebuildflorida/report; all contact information fields are optional to allow for anonymity) or by sending an e-mail to cdbg-drantifraudwasteabuse@deo.myflorida.com.
+Rebuild Florida participants, employees, and contractors may report suspected fraud, waste, or abuse by contacting Constituent Management Services staff, submitting information via the Report Fraud, Waste, or Abuse online form (http://floridajobs.org/rebuildflorida/report; all contact information fields are optional allow for anonymity) to or by sending an e-mail to cdbgdr antifraudwasteabuse@commerce.fl.gov.

-All suspected cases of fraud will be taken seriously, and complaints will be reported to OLTR's Compliance and Reporting Manager and FloridaCommerce's Office of the Inspector General at OIG@deo.myflorida.com.
+All suspected cases of fraud will be taken seriously, and complaints will be reported to OLTR's Compliance and Reporting Manager and FloridaCommerce's Office of the Inspector General at OIG@commerce.fl.gov.
 If FloridaCommerce's OIG determines that it is appropriate, it will coordinate its investigation with agencies such as the Florida Office of the Inspector General, the Florida Office of the Attorney General, or the Florida Department of Business and Professional Regulation.